AriaFallah/WebpackTutorial/part1/README.md

 ### Loaders

 As you probably noticed, I did something strange in the above example.
-I `required` a css file in a javascript file.
+I `required` a css file in a JavaScript file.

-The really cool, and interesting thing about webpack is that you can `require` more than just javascript files.
+The really cool, and interesting thing about webpack is that you can `require` more than just JavaScript files.

 There is this thing in webpack called a loader.
 Using these loaders, you can `require` anything from `.css` and `.html` to `.png` files.